-Professor Ross Coppel, the Deputy Dean Research of the Faculty of Medicine at Monash University, noted that this discovery will allow the development of improved methods for IVF, the development of protocols for gene therapy of embryos and better and more informative screening methods for new drugs.
+Professor Ross Coppel, the Deputy Dean of Research of the Faculty of Medicine at Monash University, noted that this discovery will allow the development of improved methods for IVF, the development of protocols for gene therapy of embryos, and better and more informative screening methods for new drugs.

 “With further research and the right resources, this discovery could open up entirely new industries for Australia and internationally,” he said.

 Reference: “Modelling human blastocysts by reprogramming fibroblasts into iBlastoids” by Xiaodong Liu, Jia Ping Tan, Jan Schröder, Asma Aberkane, John F. Ouyang, Monika Mohenska, Sue Mei Lim, Yu B. Y. Sun, Joseph Chen, Guizhi Sun, Yichen Zhou, Daniel Poppe, Ryan Lister, Amander T. Clark, Owen J. L. Rackham, Jennifer Zenker and Jose M. Polo, 17 March 2021, Nature.